nate-strauser/meteor-x-editable-bootstrap/README.md

 #### rendered callback

+The short answer:

     $('#textArea.editable').editable({
       success: function(response, newValue) {
         <do something with newValue - usually a collection.update call>
     }});

+The long answer: trying to use x-editable properly on Meteor 0.8 with reactive updates can get interesting.
+If there is a lot of concurrency in your editing, you will want to consult the information and links in [this StackOverflow post](http://stackoverflow.com/a/23144211/586086).

 version history
 ---------------